 The project is called Iron smelter Barbora revitalization in Jince and it is financed by the EEA and Norway Grants 2014-2021.

 The project's contribution is the preservation of the Smelter Barbora cultural monument as a priority.
 Another benefit will be new attraction creation in the region and the creation of a new tourism product that will increase the number of visitors to the region.
-The step is also an important part of boosting tourism, which has been significantly subdued by the current situation of the Covid-19 outbreak, the introduction of emergency measures and the temporary closure of the border.
+The step is also an important part of boosting tourism, which has been significantly subdued by the situation of the Covid-19 outbreak.
 The creation of a new tourism product will support the economy of the region and have an important socio-economic impact on the Jince Township, which is located in the vicinity of the former military area Brdy.
 Due to the limitations of previous years, when the whole area of the military base was closed for 90 years and no cultural events or social activities could be developed there, the revitalisation of the site will bring the possibility of organising cultural and social events.
 A hall will be created within the smelter, which will be used for lectures, concerts, rentals or activities of associations and civic societies in Jince.

-We can assume that the revitalization of the monument itself, but also thanks to other activities linked to it, new job opportunities will be created.
+We can assume that the revitalization of the monument itself and also thanks to other activities linked to it, new job opportunities will be created.
 Increased publicity and new tourism products implemented in the project will create conditions and opportunities for business development (accommodation, catering and guide services).

 An integral part of the monument is the connection with the surroundings, specifically with the iron ore mining sites in Brdy.
 We must not leave out the outdoor part of the exhibition, which will show, for example, the preparation of charcoal, which was an essential part of the metallurgical process of smelting iron ore.